Reedyn/Saga/README.md

 ## Need support or just want to say something?

-Hop in to [our chatroom](https://discord.gg/0hxZF1kYaZ4M65fL) and ask the developers directly.
+Hop in to [our chatroom](https://discord.gg/0hxZF1kYaZ4M65fL) and ask the developer directly.

-## Supports all major browsers!

-This theme is tested in all major browsers and operating systems thanks to the support and sponsoring from [BrowserStack](https://www.browserstack.com) ♥

 ## Useful information